EugeneLYC/qmc-ordering/README.md

 ### 2.2 Build Customized QMC-based Data Augmentation
 We provide APIs for customized data augmentation.
 This code base supports all the randomized data augmentation techniques included by [torchvision.transforms](https://github.com/pytorch/vision/blob/main/torchvision/transforms/transforms.py).

-The users can then specify their own transforms (with order preserved).
+Users can then specify their own transforms (with order preserved).
 As an example, the CIFAR10 transforms can be given by,
 ```json
 {
     "RandomHorizontalFlip": {